dancpluz/PokemonAssemblyVersion/README.md

 ## 🤝 Contributions

 - **Prof. Lamar:** Teacher who taught us and proposed the project
-- **Monitores:** Teacher assistants that helped us so much, thanks to Thiago Tomás, Eduardo Freire, Ruan Petrus, and others that helped too.
+- **Monitores:** Teacher assistants that helped us so much, thanks to Thiago Tomás, Eduardo Freire, Ruan Petrus, and others that helped too

 ## 👨‍💻 How to Play

 > Java is a prerequisite to run

 1. Download the repo
 2. Open the ```/src``` folder
 3. Drag the file ```main.s``` to the executable ```fpgrars.exe```

 or

 1. Clone the repo
 2. Open the ```/src``` folder
 3. Run ```fpgrars main.s```

 ### Keybinds